vuejs/v2.vuejs.org/source/api/options.md

 - **Type:** `String | HTMLElement | Function`
 - **Restriction:** only accepts type `Function` when used in `Vue.extend()`.

 Provide the Vue instance with an existing DOM element.
 It can be a CSS selector string, an actual HTMLElement, or a function that returns an HTMLElement.
+Note that the provided element merely serves as a mounting point; it will be replaced if a template is also provided, unless `replace` is set to false.
 The resolved element will be accessible as `vm.$el`.

 When used in `Vue.extend`, a function must be provided so each instance gets a separately created element.